 Tianeptine is a tricyclic antidepressant whose mechanism of action has been puzzling scientists for years.
 In fact, unlike most antidepressants, Tianeptine does not target monoamines (serotonin, norepinephrine, dopamine).
-This makes it a very effective solution for individuals suffering from depression and anxiety, that are put off by the many side effects of commonly available antidepressants and anxiolytics.
+It is, therefore, a very effective solution for individuals suffering from depression and anxiety, especially those who are afraid of the side effects of currently available antidepressants.

-A few years ago, however, a new mechanism of action has been discovered that is now thought to mediate the beneficial effects of Tianeptine on depression and cognition: mu-opioid receptor agonism.
+A few years ago, a new mechanism of action has been unveiled that is now thought to mediate the beneficial effects of Tianeptine on depression and cognition: mu-opioid receptor agonism.
 So what does this mean for Tianeptine users?
-Is it time to starting worrying about potential opiates-like addiction and withdrawal symptoms?
+Is it time to starting worrying about potential opiate-like addiction and withdrawal symptoms?
 Let’s find out.

 1985-2009: Discovery & 5-HT theory